-Each school has a Building Level Team.
-Discussion items are chosen by each team, and include topics referred by the District Level Team.
-Recommendations are advisory and made by consensus.
+Each school has a School Leadership Team.
+Discussion items are chosen by each team; recommendations are advisory and made by consensus.

 The Audit Committee oversees and reports to the Board of Education on the annual audit of district records.
 The committee is comprised of Board members, parents and community members who possess financial, auditing and accounting experience.
 The Finance Advisory Council reviews and discusses topics related to school finances, and offers multiple perspectives on how the district financially supports its educational program.
 Committee member openings are posted publicly when vacancies arise.

 The Curriculum Council, a standing advisory committee to the Superintendent, is focused on the ongoing improvement of the district’s educational program.
 Through its review of proposed program changes and proposed committee charges, the Council seeks to provide students with rigorous educational programs; support the district’s mission, goals and priorities; and, meet and exceed New York State standards.
 Parent and community member volunteers are nominated through PTA.

 The Technology Committee explores existing and emerging technologies and curricula and evaluate their relevance to the district.
 Its mandate is to assure that the District stays current with new and emerging technologies, measures the progress in adding new technologies into existing curriculum, and reports findings and recommendations.
 Parent and community member volunteers are nominated through PTA.